cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 series = []
 +++

 I recently decided that I would be moving my personal site from Gatsby to Hugo.
-I quite enjoyed using Gatbsy so I'm not moving due to poor experience but more that I have wanted to give Hugo a try for a while and figured this would be the best project to use it with.
+I quite enjoyed using Gatsby so I'm not moving due to poor experience but more that I have wanted to give Hugo a try for a while and figured this would be the best project to use it with.

 Some cool features of Hugo
 - It's written in Go!
 (No Golang programming knowledge required for creating sites with Hugo)